pnkfelix/presentations/rustfest-zurich-2017/src/l00_end_of_it.md

 * `dyn Trait`

+* visibility (`crate fn foo` instead of `pub(crate) fn foo`)

 . . .

 Note: epochs will largely focus on syntactic changes

  * syntax change *can* enable semantic change
- * but we still need to link old and new code together with coherent result
+ * still need to link old and new code together with coherent result
+ * how you read/write code may change, but mental model should not

 ## impl Future for Rust